 The course materials taught in the core courses build upon each other.
 Therefore, students are highly recommended to follow the term schedules identified below.
 Following the term schedule is also very important in order to ensure the timely graduation of the students.
-For further questions about classes and scheduling you can contact Dr. Asli Ceylan Oner (undergraduate program coordinator) and Versel Reid (academic program advisor).
+No course substitutions are allowed for core courses.
+For further questions about classes and scheduling you can contact Dr. Jesse Saginor (undergraduate program coordinator) and Todd Hedrick (academic program advisor).

 |Work Experience (3 Credits):|

 |Students must complete at least 160 actual hours of practice in a local planning agency or planning-related organization.
 Credit for this course is obtained under the core course, URP 4945 - Planning Practice.|

 For questions pertaining to your application and admissions please contact Todd Hedrick at firstname.lastname@example.org.